 The group is located in the Conway Institute of Biomolecular and Biomedical Research at University College Dublin (UCD).
-Our research is mainly focused on the application of novel Atomic Force Microscopy (AFM) instrumentation and techniques, to find solutions for biomedical problems, at both the cellular and molecular scale.
-The principle measurement tool used by the group is the Atomic Force Microscope (AFM), which we utilise to study various biologically relevent systems at the nanoscale.
+Our research is mainly focused on the development and application of novel Atomic Force Microscopy instrumentation and techniques, to find solutions for biomedical problems, at both the cellular and molecular scale.
+The principle measurement tool used by the group is the Atomic Force Microscope (AFM), which we utilize to study various biologically-relevant systems at the nanoscale.

 Applied Research Interests: